software-engr-full-stack/grpc-react-envoy/README.md

 ## TODO

-- [ ] Deploy to AWS
+- [x] Deploy to ~~AWS~~ DigitalOcean

-- [ ] Center map on the corresponding marker when clicking on a search result item found in the left sidebar list
+- [x] Center map on the corresponding marker when clicking on a search result item found in the left sidebar list

 - [ ] Write tests